MonikaKonarska/shiny-dashboard/README.md

 ## Project Intro/Objective

 The purpose of this project is to build the analytical dashboard in Shiny.
-The app presents information about the rental bike in Wrocław in 2019.
-I decided to use [modules](https://github.com/MonikaKonarska/shiny-dashboard/tree/master/modules) to manage the growing complexity of Shiny application code.
+The app presents information about the rental bikes in Wrocław in 2019.
+I decided to use the [modules](https://github.com/MonikaKonarska/shiny-dashboard/tree/master/modules) to manage the growing complexity of Shiny application code.

 ## Used